Hollow Wall Anchors

 ||• Nibbed, bugle head countersinks itself

-• Features a dual-depth thread that provides strong
+• Features a dual-depth thread that provides a strong

 ||Used in solid materials like concrete, brick, mortar and more.